Creative Economy & Diaspora: The J2N Atkinson™ Approach

 Caribbean and diasporic creative economies generate disproportionate global cultural influence across media, fashion, technology, heritage, and entertainment.
 Yet structural ownership rarely resides with the communities producing that value.
 Intellectual property migrates.
 Revenue externalises.
 Authority consolidates elsewhere.
-Origination and scaling remain geographically and institutionally misaligned, creating an infrastructure issue.
+Origination and scaling remain geographically and institutionally misaligned.

-J2N ATKINSON™ exists to intervene at that structural level.
+J2N Atkinson™, founded by Dr Nathania Atkinson, exists to intervene at that structural level.

-We treat Caribbean diasporic ecosystems and particularly Black women and girls as architects of creative economies, not informal contributors within them.
+We treat Caribbean diasporic ecosystems, and particularly Black women and girls, as architects of creative economies, not informal contributors within them.
 Their labour is not marginal.
 It is foundational.
-And we acknowledge that the failure lies in governance and capital design, not in cultural production capacity.
+The failure lies in governance and cultural policy design, not in cultural production capacity.

 This work does not rehearse arguments about influence.
 The economic and cultural impact is already measurable and globally evident.